My dressage journey as an international dressage rider

 Due to my dual nationality (father is Italian), I was given the opportunity to represent Italy at pony FEI level.
 I got my two qualifying score sheets to represent Italy to kick start my international journey.
 In March 2015, I got chosen to compete in my first CDI at Addington Manor, Buckinghamshire.
 Myself and Rikki came in the top 20 in all three classes against previous champions.
 2015 was sadly my last year doing pony FEI level due to my age, but I have been given the incredible opportunity to have the ride on Sally-Anne Hoyle’s stunning advanced horse Worldly Wise.
 Rikki and I have progressed into an amazing partnership that will last a lifetime and I'm hoping this repeats itself with Will.

 At the start of my partnership with Worldly Wise, we had the aim to get a place on the Junior Italian team at the 2017 European Championships.
-In June, I was selected for the Italian Junior short list; my biggest achievement so far.
+In June, I was selected for the Italian Junior short list.
 Having got Will in December 2015, we have achieved scores up to 79% at Advanced Medium, qualified for the British Dressage summer regionals and qualified for Hickstead CDI, however it sadly got cancelled during our first competitive season as a young partnership.
 We came 4th at the Home internationals competing at Junior FEI level and was a part of the Southern Team at the Sheepgate u25's championships coming 4th.
 In March 2017, we got selected to represent Italy at Keysoe CDI coming in the top 15 for both tests and qualified for the Kur (freestyle to music).
 We made our PSG/Young rider debut coming 3rd at Hickstead Premier League in June 2017.
 My next international was Hickstead CDI in July where I came 4th in the Team Test with 67%.
 We have competed internationally 6 times together and hope to continue onto Under 25s Grand Prix.